solita/solita.github.com/_posts/2021-05-28-why-avoid-an-orm.md

 ...
 }
 ```
 But then you run into problems with transaction boundaries.
 The UI can print out the department's identifier (even if it happens to be a proxy), and the name (if it's an actual instance), but the moment it tries to call its `getEmployees()` method it blows up because the database transaction isn't open anymore.
-This is because you shouldn't keep it open during the rendering of the end result - at least for modifying transactions or if your database is not [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) - or you'll run into problems.
+This is because you shouldn't keep it open during the rendering of the result - at least for modifying transactions or if your database is not [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) - or you'll run into problems.

 So, is it better to always use `Id<Department>` or `Department` for referencing the identity?
 There's no simple answer because I think `Id<Department>` would be strictly better but it's not compatible with the approach of representing the data as an object graph, which was the main point of using an ORM in the first place.